Schmolo/CS50/README.md

 # CS50
- > If you itend on doing CS50, dont copy anything from these Files. my finished CS50 Projects
+ > If you intend on doing CS50, does not copy anything from these Files

+My finished CS50 Projects